philmph/philmph.github.io/content/posts/4/index.md

 ---

-The interesting one is now the input `two`.
-The "user" did not provide values except for the one which is required (`null` not allwoed) exactly the same as actively calling the module with `null` (as shown above).
+The interesting input is now key `"two"`.
+The "user" didn't provide values for the non-required attributes.
+This absence of a value inside the object, combined with the use of `optional` in the object type definition, is **exactly the same as actively calling the module with `null`**.

-Here we will be sending `null` for not provided values to the module:
+Therefore, we'll be sending `null` for all unprovided values to the module, resulting in the following planned output for instance `"two"`:

 ```bash
 + two = {